Little Mount Peel

 From the beginning it was a busy track.
 I had read that it was one of Canterbury’s most popular walks and this was well evidenced on that day with the regular stream of people either coming down or visible going up in the distance.
 After a small tarn, it wasn’t long until the view appeared, and what a view it was.
 As with most of the hikes that I’ve done, a haze clung over the Canterbury Plains behind me, but inland and either side were mountains, and it was stunning.
 From that first sighting, the peak of Little Mt Peel looked unachievable and distant.
 There were so many lower ridges to negotiate but I put those thoughts aside and ploughed on.
 The first ridge gave some welcome relief from the previous climb and I paused briefly to soak up the view.

-From then onwards, despite the constant climbing, I really enjoyed this hike because there was just a stunning view all around.
+From then onward, despite the constant climbing, I really enjoyed this hike because there was just a stunning view all around.
 I came across a family with two young children, the youngest being just 5 years old, and was impressed to see them negotiating this mountain on their own two feet.
 They stopped regularly meaning I eventually overtook them and about the same time it became possible to make out the summit trig and the nearby shelter in the distance.
 Shortly after passing them, the wind picked up and a bank of low cloud formed and whipped up and over the ridge I was heading towards, hiding the summit from view.
 I had previously experienced this a few months prior when hiking up Mt Thomas and I had learned that with patience, this kind of cloud is usually dispersed in a short space of time.

 Sure enough, by the time I reached the altitude of the cloud bank, it was already lifting, and ahead of me I saw a hiker who was close to giving up.
 The summit was still 2 ridges away, but was tantalisingly close, and he sat off the track trying desperately to catch his breath whilst his friend continued.
 A descending hiker encouraged him to keep going, letting him know how close he was, and with the two children not far behind me, he seemed to get a second wind, and pushed on shortly after I passed him.
 The second last ridge involved a bit of hauling up a boulder face, and I reflected on how good a work-out I was getting.
 The last ridge was a walk in the park, and sweaty yet satisfied, I found myself crossing that last section with the hut and summit right in front of me.

 The Tristram Harper Memorial Hut appears to perch on the side of the mountain a short distance below the summit.
-I bypassed the track to it and made the final ascent to the trig marker that stood proud on the summit (1311m).
+I bypassed the track to it and made the final ascent to the trig marker that stood proud on the summit (1311m/4301ft).
 Despite the cloud building up inland, it was a fantastic view.
 Mt Peel and Middle Mt Peel were clearly visible, looking deceptively close and achievable, and both to the north and the south, other mountain ranges rolled off into the distance.
 The haze persisted over the Canterbury Plains, and above them, the hut and the lateral saddles of Little Mt Peel rolled down to meet them.

 Being such a popular walk, I didn’t have the summit to myself for long.
-There was plenty of people milling between the hut and the summit, so after enjoying some lunch, I left it behind for the next lot of people.
+There were plenty of people milling between the hut and the summit, so after enjoying some lunch, I left it behind for the next lot of people.
 I had previously made the decision to descend via the South Ridge Track, making the whole walk a loop.
 Everyone else was heading down the same way they’d come up (Deer Spur Track), and having read a warning on the DOC website that the South Ridge track was only suitable for experienced hikers with back country navigational skills, I had spent a lot of the hike up, trying to pick out the track on the opposing ridge for the descent.
 From the summit, I could see it disappearing in the distance, and felt it looked perfectly achievable so decided to stick to my guns.

 Just below the summit was the hut which I discovered contained the family with the two young boys and the hiker who had nearly given up.
 They were all chatting away, and after signing in to the guest book, I left them to it.
 A DOC sign on the side of the hut pointed towards the South Ridge track and I picked my way through some undergrowth towards the drop toilet, from where the track split off.
 I peered over the edge, decided it was doable, and made the commitment to follow through.
 I had read in a blog that this would be a steep descent, so I knew there would be no backtracking once I’d started.
 Straight away, I found myself having to lower myself gingerly over boulders but it was such a beautiful day, it was easy to follow the orange poles disappearing into the distance.